-Hepatitis C is a leading co-infection affecting people living with HIV/AIDS, who are more vulnerable because of their weaker immune systems and HIV and hepatitis C often share a common mode of transmission. lt is estimated that worldwide, more than two million people with HIV are also co-infected with hepatitis C. Morbidity and mortality is higher for patients co-infected with HIV and hepatitis C.
+Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
+The virus can cause both acute and chronic infection, ranging in severity from a mild illness lasting a few weeks to serious, lifelong illness.
+Infected people often do not show symptoms for many years.
+Hepatitis C is also a leading co-infection affecting people living with HIV/AIDS, who are more vulnerable to the disease because of their weaker immune systems and because HIV and hepatitis C share common modes of transmission.
+More than two million people with HIV worldwide are estimated to be co-infected with hepatitis C.

-MSF and Hepatitis C
+Hepatitis C facts

 Patents and restrictive licensing agreements should not stand in the way all developing countries’ efforts to provide people the treatment they need to stay alive.

-- Access to essential medicineApply Access to essential medicine filter (8)
+- Access to essential medicineApply Access to essential medicine filter (9)

-- Access to healthcareApply Access to healthcare filter (4)
+- Access to healthcareApply Access to healthcare filter (7)

 - Antibiotic resistanceApply Antibiotic resistance filter (1)